-A previous holder of the record for the fastest ascent and descent, Simon Mtuy (Tanzania), still holds one record, for on the 22 February 2006 he climbed from Umbwe Gate to the summit and back in 9 hours 19 minutes.
-In doing so, he achieved the fastest ever unaided ascent and descent (by unaided, they mean that he carried his own food, water and clothing.)
+The previous holder of the record for the fastest ascent and descent, Simon Mtuy (Tanzania), still holds one record.
+On the 22 February 2006 he climbed from Umbwe Gate to the summit and back in 9 hours 19 minutes.
+In doing so, he achieved the fastest ever unaided ascent and descent.
+(By unaided, we mean that he carried all his own food, water and clothing.)

 Fastest ascent (female) – and descent

 Danish athlete Kristina Schou Madsen reached the summit of Kilimanjaro via the Mweka Route in a speedy 6 hours, 52 minutes and 54 seconds.
 (Mweka is normally a descent-only route, but has the advantage of being a very direct path to the top.
 Which is why, we guess, Kristina took that path.)
 Kristina set the time on February 23rd, 2018.
 Follow this link to read more about Kristina Schou Madsen’s record Kilimanjaro climb >>

 Though other websites have chosen to recognise Ognen Živković’s as the youngest person to climb Kilimanjaro, due to significant doubts about his expedition, we have chosen not to do so.